ryan1288/self_driving_car_nd_proj3/README.md

 ## Visualizing the Neural Network
-Visualizing the model after the second pooling and convolution layer, the images below show that the model differentiates the yield sign's corners, triangular shape, and edges.
+Visualizing the model [Code Block 17] after the second pooling and convolution layer, the images below show that the model differentiates the yield sign's corners, triangular shape, and edges.
 Some images are black, potentially screening out other possibilities.

 ![][image6]